almog-kiki/react-mobx-page-animation/README.md

-React App Example that demonstrates using Create React App 2.0 with Bable 7 and mobx without eject!
+React App Example that demonstrates using Create React App 2.0 with Babel 7 and mobx without eject!

 With this project, you can see how to take a parameter from state params or using Mobx and retrieve a variable from store